-- New applications: Several new applications have found their way from iOS to macOS: News, Stocks, Home, and Voice Memos.
+- New apps: Several new apps have found their way from iOS to macOS: Apple News, Stocks, Home and Voice Memos.

-- News allows users to curate a listing of channels, topics, and articles they wish to read all in one place.
+– Apple News allows users to curate a listing of channels, topics and articles they wish to read all in one place.

 – Stocks monitors the stock market and tracks financial data in a customizable watch list with details and interactive charts only a click away.